Home » Type » Salad + Slaws » Balela Salad (Middle Eastern Chickpea Salad)

 How To Make Balela Salad

-• Drain and rinse the chickpeas and black beans
+• Drain and rinse the chickpeas and black beans.

-• In a large mixing bowl, combine the chickpeas, black beans, tomatoes, onion, cucumber, garlic, mint and parsley (shown above).
+• Assemble.
+In a large mixing bowl, combine the chickpeas, black beans, tomatoes, onion, cucumber, garlic, mint and parsley (shown above).

-This makes a large batch so you’re likely to have leftovers, unless you’re taking it to a potluck or gathering.
 If simply making it for yourself, you’ll be glad to have the extra for meals throughout the week or weekend.
 It may not even last that long!

 top down view of balela salad just mixed together in a large bamboo mixing bowl with silver utensils with black handles

-How To Serve Balela Salad
+How To Store

-• Balela salad can be served as is, chilled or at room temperature.
+• Balela salad can be served as is, chilled, or at room temperature.

 • It also makes a great filler for pita sandwiches (shown below) and wraps.
-Slather a bit of creamy hummus inside the bread, add a little arugula and fill it up with the bean salad.
+Slather a bit of creamy Hummus inside the bread, add a little arugula, and fill it up with the bean salad.
 It’s flavorful and delicious!

 a side angle view of balela salad in pita bread making balela pita wraps